framefield/tooll/README.md

 # tooll

-Tooll2 is a new multi-purpose application for creating interactive 3d content and animations.
+Tooll is a new multi-purpose application for creating interactive 3d content and animations.
 It combines the best aspects of animation, compositing, and coding into a lightweight and intuitive UI.
 Your designs can be shared as executable or rendered to movies.

 Documentation
 --------------